 “National Winners” mean the selected winning Contestants that are ranked in 1st, 2nd, or 3rd place of the National Competition.

-“Prize(s)” mean(s) the monetary award given to National Winners and the Global Winners.
+“Prize(s)” mean(s) the monetary award given to National Winners and the International Winners.

-“Project Proposals” means the initial project proposals submitted by the Contestants for the Contest (described in Step 2 of the Competition Guidelines).
+“Project Proposals” means the initial project proposals submitted by the Contestants for the Contest (described in How to Participate).

-“Project Reports” means the project reports submitted by the Contestants whose Project Proposals were selected as a Top Five Submission for their country (as described in Step 4 of the Competition Guidelines).
+“Project Reports” means the final project reports submitted by the Contestants whose Project Proposals were selected as a Top Five Submission for their country (as described in How to Participate).